rubix-cube/cs207project/simsearch/README.md

 - `simsearch.py` takes a mandatory argument i.e. the timeseries of interest and the number of most similar timeseries desired e.g. `--n 10` and the default is set to 1.
 The simsearch method also has an optional argument `--save` set by default to False.
 This means that it will print the top n results and not return them.
 One could change this to True and have the results being saved as a list, which is pickled in the folder, by example:
 `python simsearch.py ts_data\ts_0 --n 10 --save True --f Results/results_1.p`

+if the results are saved they are in the following format:

+- it is a sorted python list (from closest to furthest)
+- each entries are: (filename, distance)

 #### BinaryTree Sturcture and DBS:

 Timeseries are considered close to each other if their kernelised cross correlation is close to 1 and far from each other if close to 0.
 This is why the databases have keys equal to `-kernel_corr(ts1, ts2)` and value: `ts2`.
 The main addition to the code written in lab10 is the addition of the function `get_closer_than` which will look for values whose corresponding keys are smaller than the value parsed as argument.